-Steve is the former Sr V.P.
-R&D and Head of Infectious Disease & Vaccines at MedImmune, retired April 2018.
-Prior to working at MedImmune, Steve served as V.P., Global and Head of Infectious Disease at Novartis and V.P. and Head of Biological Technologies at Wyeth.
-Steve is an expert in infectious diseases, having worked many years with both basic and applied research, successfully led four programs resulting in the approval of novel anti-infective drugs with other in various stages of development, and produced more than 110 peer-reviewed publications.
+Steven is the former Senior Vice President of R&D and Head of Infectious Disease & Vaccines at MedImmune, retired April 2018.
+Prior to working at MedImmune, Steve served as Vice President of Global and Head of Infectious Disease at Novartis, and Vice President and Head of Biological Technologies at Wyeth.
+Steven is an expert in infectious diseases, having worked many years with both basic and applied research, successfully led four programs resulting in the approval of novel anti-infective drugs with other in various stages of development, and produced more than 110 peer-reviewed publications.

 Roberto Prego Pineda